 🎯 Perfect for: learning about the technicalities of proofreading

 💰 Cost: $99.99.
 Sign up here.

 Understanding proofreading marks, choosing your approach to a document, noticing the little things like capitalization and numeration — these are some of the things you can expect from Proofreading Power Basics.
-As with many of these professional courses, make sure you come with a world-class understanding of grammar, because there’s no talk of punctuation and homonyms here.
-This is, as the name suggests, all about proofreading power and proficiency, and it’ll be suitable for those looking to hone their professional skills.
+As with many of these professional courses, make sure you come with a world-class understanding of grammar because there’s no talk of punctuation and homonyms here.
+As the name suggests, this is all about proofreading power and proficiency, and it’ll be suitable for those looking to hone their professional skills.

 With these eight proofreading courses, you’ll have a good selection of choices regardless of your level of commitment, career goals, and budget.
 We hope you find the course that will bring you one step closer to being a successful freelancer.